ProjectOpenAccess/ProjectOpenAccess.github.io/readme.md

 ### 5.1 Processing data through computation

-Although the final dataset has been released on RDF format, the csv has been kept because of the further computation that have been done in order to gather the data that would be visualized.
+Although the final dataset has been released in RDF format, the CSV has also been made available on the project GitHub repository as it was used to extract the data needed in order to produce a visualization.

-Python has been used in order to process the csv.
-Every row of the csv has been converted into a list of dictionaries with the help of the "csv" library that handles this kind of format:
+Python was used to process the CSV dataset.
+Each row of the CSV was converted into a list of dictionaries with the help of the "CSV" library:

 ```python
 def process_data(source_csv_file_path):
     import csv